Marketers and business decision-makers alike understand the importance of continually building a client base.

 Host in-depth webinars or training that requires registration

-We know we covered offering training in the first section — it is a solid strategy for generating demand.
-However, it can also help capture demand depending on what topics you cover.
+We know we covered offering training in the first section and it is a solid strategy for generating demand.
+However, it can also help capture demand depending on the topics you cover.

 For example, you might use demand generation to share seven ways to get more customers.
 That establishes your value and, well, generates demand for your offering.